yomboy222/spellbinder/readme.txt

 TODO:

-in new level, maybe multiple tools? design simple puzzle for multiple tools

 design loading message

+goon-hut:  image change when the door is opened

-make hater say "i'm melting!"
+make hater say "i'm melting!". make beefeater block behavior say 'oi!'

-easy soap-bowtie: make hammer look more like sledgehammer

-for tutorial: new cur image, key image; new curb image; make curb image fit into background image; new strategy for loading images. in initialize, load 1st room images first, then signal to generate z-order, then load all other possible images

-pre-load all the non-level-specific images in initialize function (player, arrows, runes). then the background images too but don't make starting the game dependent on those.
+tare-dicer: redo background

-again, when starting level, say "loading" until first-room images and background are loaded. maybe wait 1.5 seconds to load and if not done, then put up the "loading" graphic.
+again, when starting level, say "loading" until first-room images and background are loaded. maybe wait 1.5 seconds to load and if not done, then put up the "loading" graphic. make optional level.additionalImagesToPreload

-i wonder if obstacle status is more important than "base Y" for z order.

-i think it really is worth redoing the background graphics to fade them out more.
+worth redoing the background graphics to fade them out more.

-have to recalculate z order only after all the halfheights are set!!

 implement "bonus word" message as a GameElement so that you can put animation around it.